sendsmaily/smaily-prestashop-module/README.md

 ### PrestaShop Newsletter Subscribers

-- Add subscribers to the Smaily subscribers list
 - Use the Subscribe Newsletter modules form to send subscribers directly to the Smaily subscribers list
 - Subscribe Newsletter form with CAPTCHA support